Wisdom: Confucianism

+In Confucian thought, wisdom (zhi, 智) is closely linked to ethical living and social harmony.
+Confucius (551–479 BCE) taught that wisdom is not merely intelligence but the ability to act virtuously in relationships and governance.
+It involves self-cultivation, learning from the past, and practicing benevolence (ren, 仁), which Confucius regarded as a foundational virtue.

+Wisdom in Confucianism is practical and moral, requiring individuals to cultivate righteousness (yi, 義) and ritual propriety (li, 禮) in order to contribute to a stable society.
+The ideal wise person, or "superior person" (junzi, 君子), embodies wisdom by continuously refining their character and aligning their actions with ethical principles.

+Later Confucian thinkers expanded on this concept.
+Mencius (372–289 BCE) emphasized compassion and moral intuition as sources of wisdom, arguing that humans are naturally inclined toward goodness but must develop wisdom through education and reflection.
+Xunzi (c.
+310–235 BCE), by contrast, saw wisdom as the product of strict discipline and adherence to ritual, believing that human nature is inherently flawed and must be shaped through deliberate effort.

+The Confucian approach to wisdom remains influential in East Asian ethics, education, and leadership philosophy, continuing to shape modern discussions on morality and governance.

 Western philosophy

+Philosophers have explored wisdom as a fundamental concept for millennia, debating its nature, acquisition, and role in ethical and intellectual life.
+Some traditions emphasize wisdom as practical decision-making, while others frame it as deep contemplation or spiritual insight.
+Broadly, wisdom or intelligence has been categorized into sophia, philosophical and contemplative wisdom; phronesis, "practical wisdom shown by statesmen and legislators"; and episteme, understanding phenomena from a scientific point of view.

 Ancient Greek philosophy

 Wisdom (sophia, σοφία) played a central role in Ancient Greek philosophy and was often distinguished from mere knowledge (episteme, ἐπιστήμη).

 Socrates

 According to Plato and Xenophon, the Pythia of the Delphic Oracle answered the question "who is the wisest man in Greece?" by stating Socrates was the wisest.
 According to Plato's Apology, Socrates (469–399 BCE) decided to investigate the people who might be considered wiser than him, concluding they lacked true knowledge.
 He argued that true wisdom involves questioning and refining beliefs rather than assuming certainty:

 This became immortalized in the phrase "I know that I know nothing", an aphorism suggesting that it is wise to recognize one's own ignorance and to value epistemic humility.

 Plato and Aristotle

 To Socrates and his student Plato (c.
 427–347 BCE), philosophy was literally the love of wisdom (philo-sophia).
 This permeates Plato's dialogues; in The Republic the leaders of his proposed utopia are philosopher kings who, through education and contemplation, attain a deep understanding of justice and the Forms, and possess the courage to act accordingly.

 Aristotle (384–322 BCE), in Metaphysics, defined wisdom as understanding why things are a certain way (causality), which is deeper than merely knowing things are a certain way.
 He was the first to differentiate between two types of wisdom: